egnor/wt32-eth01/README.md

 The schematic lists an "LM1117F-1.8V" voltage regulator, which is clearly wrong-- the output is 3.3V, not 1.8V, and also the actual part on the board is marked "AMS1117-3.3".
 If this were a [true AMS1117](http://www.advanced-monolithic.com/pdf/ds1117.pdf) it would have a max input of 15V and thermal protection, but it doesn't actually seem to have either; with 12V input, many WT32-ETH01 parts will generate smoke.
 Probably it's a [low-spec AMS1117 knock-off](https://goughlui.com/2021/03/27/note-linear-regulator-woes-when-is-an-ams1117-not-an-ams1117/) of some kind.
 So, I'd limit its input to 6V or so, or use your own 3.3V source if you need to.

-The WT32-ETH01 does not support Power over Ethernet (PoE), you'll need an external "splitter" if you want that.
+The WT32-ETH01 does not support Power over Ethernet (PoE), you'll need an external "splitter" if you want that, or use the WT32-ETH02-PLUS.

 ### Power-on reset